tobeyadr/mailhawk/readme.txt

 5. Prevent abusers from tarnishing your sender reputation by blacklisting offenders.

 == Changelog ==

+= 1.3.4 (2025-07-01) =
+* ADDED Patchstack MVDP program disclaimer.
+* FIXED JSON error if connection fails or times out when trying to initially connect MailHawk.

 = 1.3.3 (2025-05-14) =
 * TWEAKED Use user meta to store state key rather than transients to avoid connection issues when transients aren't working.